 - With the mixer on low-medium speed, slowly add dry ingredients to wet ingredients until fully incorporated.

-- Spoon 3 Tbsp of mixture into each cupcake liner.
+- Spoon 3 tablespoon of mixture into each cupcake liner.

 - Allow batter to rest for 15 minutes then bake for 18-19 or until a toothpick inserted into the center of a cupcake comes out clean.